sergioenterprisedb/pgd-demo/README.md

 psql bdrdb
 ```

-# Check you PGD cluster
+# Check your PGD cluster
 Open a new terminal session and execute these commands:
 ```
 vagrant ssh node1